 Our glossary provides brief definitions and explanations of terms used on the website.
 If you cannot find the term you are looking for, please email us so that we can consider adding it to the glossary.

-A/B testing can be described as a simple controlled experiment.
-During the A/B test, two versions A and B of a single variable are compared to each other.
-The A and B variants are completely identical, apart from one variation that might affect users’ behavior.
+A/B testing is a simple controlled experiment in which two versions (A and B) of a single variable are compared to each other.
+These two variants are completely identical except for one variation that might affect users’ behavior.
 A/B test is one the simplest forms of controlled experiment and is useful for understanding user engagement and reaction towards various features, or products.

 Age estimation is how a person’s age is determined based on biometric features.